mash-up-kr/proof_web/README.md

 ## License <a name = "license"></a>

-zuzu is under MIT license
+proof is under MIT license

 MIT License

-Copyright (c) 2021-2022 zuzu
+Copyright (c) 2021-2022 proof

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal